ganzalone/Gabys-Page/_notes/Torts/Literature Notes/Res Ipsa Loquitur.md

 procedural effect of res ipsa loquitor- *raises an interference of negligence*

-MAJORITY RULE- res ipra loquitor permits inference of negligence:
+MAJORITY RULE- res ipsa loquitor permits inference of negligence:
 - jury is permitted (but not required) to find defendant negligent if the jury finds that the plaintiff has proved the elements of res ipsa loquitor

 MINORITY: rebuttable presumption of negligence created:
-- f jury finds that plaintiff has proved the elements of res ipsa loquitor, defendant must be presumed negligent. defendant can rebut this resumption with evidence that it was not negligent.
+- if jury finds that plaintiff has proved the elements of res ipsa loquitor, defendant must be presumed negligent. defendant can rebut this resumption with evidence that it was not negligent.